HAKC-MSV/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec-stateless.rst

     * - __u8
       - ``bit_depth``
-      - the bit depth to use for the sequence as described in section 5.5.2 "DivisionID config syntax" in :ref:`av1` for more details.
+      - the bit depth to use for the sequence as described in section 5.5.2 "Color config syntax" in :ref:`av1` for more details.
     * - __u8
       - ``reserved``
       - Applications and drivers must set this to zero.